denji/homebrew-nginx/README.md

 ## Why submit modules here?

-Rather than submitting modules to the core Homebrew Nginx Forumla this repo will serve as a place where any module can be added and configured for custom purposes.
+Rather than submitting modules to the core Homebrew `nginx` formula, this repo will serve as a place where any module can be added and configured for custom purposes.

 ## What about conflicts?